 An important factor affecting the size and scope of water and sewer facilities is population.
-The distribution of population, population density, and the location of other users such as commercial and industrial facilities is determined to a great extent by the land use plan and zoning regulations of a jurisdiction.
+The distribution of population, population density, and the location of potential water and sewer users (residential and commercial/industrial facilities) is determined to a great extent by the land use plan and zoning regulations of a jurisdiction.